publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396a.md

 >         “(3) __Waiver authority.—__

->         The Secretary is authorized to waive the following provisions of title XIX of the Social Security Act \[this subchapter\], to the extent necessary to enable a State initiative to meet the requirements and accomplish the purposes of this section:
+>         The Secretary is authorized to waive the following provisions of title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\], to the extent necessary to enable a State initiative to meet the requirements and accomplish the purposes of this section:

 >             “(A) __Statewideness.—__

->             Section 1902(a)(1) \[subsec. (a)(1) of this section\], in order to permit implementation of a State initiative in a selected area or areas of the State.
+>             Section 1902(a)(1) \[[42 U.S.C.
+1396a(a)(1)][/us/usc/t42/s1396a/a/1]\], in order to permit implementation of a State initiative in a selected area or areas of the State.

 >             “(B) __Comparability.—__